-Since the inaugural VB conference in 1991 the event has become a major highlight of the anti-malware calendar, with many of its regular attendees citing it as the anti-malware event of the year.
+Since the inaugural VB conference in 1991, the event has become a major highlight of the security calendar, with many of its regular attendees citing it as the anti-threat event of the year.
 Its objectives are to present factual information, demonstrate defensive procedures and discuss future developments and countermeasures, while providing an opportunity for experts in the anti-threat arena to share their research interests, discuss methods and technologies and set new standards.

 VB100 and VBSpam certification schemes